peterdee/koa-typescript/README.md

 ## A Koa application with Typescript

+This application is used for the Jenkins auto-deployment testing

+Stack: Koa, Node, Sequelize, Typescript

 ### Environemt

 The `.env` file is required

-Please see the [`.env.example`](.env.example) file for the list of the required environmental variables
+Check the [`.env.example`](.env.example) file for the list of the required environmental variables

 ### Deploy